eclipse-thingweb/playground/examples/td/8-meta-interactions/README.txt

-This folder contains various examples of meta interactions that can be used in Thing Descriptions such as readallproperties, writeallproperties, etc.
+This category contains various examples of meta interactions that can be used in Thing Descriptions such as readallproperties, writeallproperties, etc.